syncfusion-content/blazor-docs/blazor/diagram-component/data-binding.md

 * [Diagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html) can be populated with the [Nodes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Nodes) and [Connectors](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_Connectors) based on the information provided from an external data source.

-* Diagram exposes its specific data-related properties allowing you to specify the data source fields from where the node information has to be retrieved from.
+* Diagram exposes its specific data-related properties allowing you to specify the data source fields from where the node information has to be retrieved.

 * The [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.DataSourceSettings.html#Syncfusion_Blazor_Diagram_DataSourceSettings_DataSource) property is used to define the data source either as a collection of objects or as an instance of `DataSource` that needs to be populated in the diagram.